adamfowleruk/mljs/planning.md

   4. Creating a new Hybrid app with MLJS.
 (Already exists, on blog site).
 Creating a search page and configuring options and facets.
 A search page with two charts (akin to an AppBuilder demo)
    a.
 Creating a new REST app with MLJS
   5. Customising how search results are displayed - The Renderer architecture.
 Detect and display data in a search results page in new and interesting ways
- - DONE Core: Search Options builder
-  - DEFERRED hide sem:triple elements from snippet highlighting
-  - DEFERRED Don't return sem:triples documents at all by default (Top level only)
-  - DONE actually write the pathConstraint function!
-  - DONE BUG WAS AN ISSUE IN MLJS CONSTRAINT SETTINGS: Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1)
- - DONE Test: Create MLJS Rest only (not Roxy hybrid) deployment project
- - DONE Docs: Publish mljsrest and mldbwebtest to internal demo server

-Targets for 1.2 (Dec 2013) - Medium Priority
  - IN PROGRESS Widget: RDB2RDF in test app
   - Remove jQuery specific code
   - DONE Check Roxy installation of REST extension works automatically